adonisjs/v5-docs/content/releases/out-of-preview.md

+---
+summary: After almost five months from the last release and over one year from the initial preview release.
+I am happy to announce that we are going out of preview and v5 will be main version of the framework.
+---

 Finally 😅

 After almost five months from the last release and over one year from the initial preview release.
 I am happy to announce that we are going out of preview and v5 will be main version of the framework starting today.